facil-io/cstl/fio-stl.md

 Every map / dictionary requires a `key` type that is used for either testing uniqueness (a Set) or accessing a `value` (a Hash Map or Dictionary).

-If the `key` type is left undefined (or the `FIO_MAP_KEY_BSTR` macro is defined), the map's API will expect a `fio_buf_info_s` as a key and facil.io will default to a String key using the `fio_bstr` functions to allocate, manage and free strings.
+If the `key` type is left undefined (or the `FIO_MAP_KEY_BSTR` macro is defined), the map's API will expect a `fio_str_info_s` as a key and facil.io will default to a String key using the `fio_bstr` functions to allocate, manage and free strings.
 These strings are always `NUL` terminated and always allocated dynamically.

-It is also possible to define the helper macro `FIO_MAP_KEYSTR` in which case the Strings internally will use the `fio_keystr` API, which is optimized to hold up to 14 bytes (on 64bit systems) before allocating memory (while adding an allocation overhead to the map itself).
+It is also possible to define the helper macro `FIO_MAP_KEY_KSTR` in which case the Strings internally will use the `fio_keystr` API, which has a special small string optimization for strings up to 14 bytes (on 64bit systems) before allocating memory (while adding an allocation overhead to the map itself).
+This could improve performance by improving cache locality.

 To use a custom `key` type and control its behavior, define any (or all) of the following macros before including the C STL header library (the `FIO_MAP_KEY` macro is required in order to make changes):